Protestantism in the United States: Branches

-Calvinism

 Baptists

 Baptists are the largest Protestant grouping in the United States accounting for one-third of all American Protestants.

-Prior to 1845, most white Baptist churches were loosely affiliated as the Triennial Convention.
-In that year, most southern congregations left to form a new Southern Baptist Convention, which is now the largest Protestant denomination in the U.S., with 13.7 million members.
-The remaining members organized what is now American Baptist Churches USA and includes 1.1 million members and 5057 congregations.
+Baptist churches were organized, starting in 1814, as the Triennial Convention.
+In 1845, most southern congregations split, founding the Southern Baptist Convention, which is now the largest Protestant denomination in the U.S., with 13.2 million members as of 2023.
+The Triennial Convention was reorganized into what is now American Baptist Churches USA and includes 1.1 million members and 5,057 congregations.

-African American Baptists, excluded from full participation in white Baptist organizations, have formed several denominations, of which the largest are the National Baptist Convention, with 7.5 million members and the more liberal Progressive National Baptist Convention (PNBC), with over 2000 churches and a total membership of 2.5 million.
+African American Baptists, excluded from full participation in white Baptist organizations, have formed several denominations, of which the largest are the National Baptist Convention, and the more liberal Progressive National Baptist Convention.

-There are numerous smaller bodies, some recently organized and others with long histories, such as the Calvinistic Baptists, General Baptists, Primitive Baptists, Old Regulars, Two-Seed-in-the-Spirit Predestinarian Baptists, independents, and Seventh Day Baptists.
+There are numerous smaller bodies, some recently organized and others with long histories, such as the two original strands: the Particular Baptists and General Baptists, and the Free Will Baptists, Primitive Baptists, Strict Baptists, Old Regular Baptists, Two-Seed-in-the-Spirit Predestinarian Baptists, Independent Baptists, Seventh Day Baptists and others.

 Baptists have been present in the part of North America that is now the United States since the early 17th century.
 Both Roger Williams and John Clarke, his compatriot in working for religious freedom, are credited with founding the Baptist faith in North America.
 In 1639, Williams established a Baptist church in Providence, Rhode Island (First Baptist Church in America) and Clarke began a Baptist church in Newport, Rhode Island (First Baptist Church in Newport).
 According to a Baptist historian who has researched the matter, "There is much debate over the centuries as to whether the Providence or Newport church deserved the place of 'first' Baptist congregation in America.
 Exact records for both congregations are lacking."